Photo-art by Steve Wing

 And then, after that, why me?

 How did I manage to ... my dear, dear dead 40 percent, the other part of the 60 percent five-year survival rate!
 It was like we were standing in a battlefield awaiting a crapshoot of deadly ammunition, and it commenced.
 One keeps standing, another lies on the ground torn to pieces.
 Oh, to hell with those overworked metaphors!
-What I am trying to say, what I am grappling with, is this age-old urge of a human being to anthropomorphize statistics, to comprehend the rift between a multitude and a singularity, between us as a flock, this padding the odds both for the hunter and for the hunted, and me as a unique story, reams of irreproducible memories, lightning bolt flashes, such as seeing your daughter's calm and determined little face under four feet of water, and then learning decades later that she was not afraid, not at all.
+What I am trying to say, what I am grappling with, is this age-old urge of a human being to anthropomorphize statistics, to comprehend the rift between a multitude and a singularity, between us as a flock, this padding the odds both for the hunter and for the hunted, and me as a unique story, reams of irreproducible memories, lightning bolt flashes, such as seeing your daughter's calm and determined little face under four feet of water, and then learning decades later she was not afraid, not at all.
 Where is it coming from?
 Why do we keep on asking: why me?
 How did I deserve it?
 What have I done?

 What have I not done?